• Skip to primary navigation

 Whether the regulatory focus is on sustainability, climate-related factors or supporting the people behind the companies, compliance aims to prevent greenwashing.
 This refers to the falsifying of environmental claims that pretend to be sustainable.
 ESG regulations also aim to make sustainable finance more accessible.

-Moreover, they standardize the claims that companies are able to make about their businesses.
+Moreover, they standardise the claims that companies are able to make about their businesses.
 This allows investors to gain a more accurate picture of the options available, and make more-informed financial decisions.

 Current US ESG regulations